muziejus/javascripting-english-major/3-programming.md

 ```

 Save and commit, like you learned earlier.
 A good commit message would be “Add
-JQuery and local JavaScript.”
+jQuery and local JavaScript.”

 There are two new tags here, `<div>` and `<script>`.
-The first is just a
+The first is a generic
-generic tag that lets you mark off a part of a page with an id, in this case
+container tag that lets you mark off a part of a page for content.
+Note that
+it has an `id` **attribute**, and the value of that attribute is `response`.
+Throughout, I’ll be referring to this `<div>` container as `#response`.
+The
-“response.”
-The second tells the webpage to look for files indicated by the
+second tag, `<script>`, tells the webpage to look for files indicated by the
-`src`, or “source,” attribute.
-In other words, first it goes to a webserver
+`src`, or **source**, attribute.
+In other words, first it goes to a web
-called “code.jquery.com” and downloads a source file from there, called
+server, `code.jquery.com`, and downloads a source file from there, called
 `jquery-3.2.1.min.js`.
-Then it looks for a local file, called
+Then it looks for a local file, on your computer,
-`scripts.js`.
+called `scripts.js`.
 But that file does not yet exist.
-So let’s make it.
+So now you can make
+it.

 Back in Atom, right-click (or control-click) on your project icon and choose
 “New File” from the dropdown menu.
 A tiny window asking for the file’s name